Esri/arcgis-runtime-samples-android/java/open-mobile-scene-package/README.md

 ## Use case

-An .mspk file is an archive containing the data (specifically, basemaps and features), used to display an offline 3D scene.
+A mobile scene package is an archive containing the data (specifically, basemaps and features), used to display an offline 3D scene.

 ## How to use the sample